rabbitmq/rabbitmq-tutorials/dotnet/README.md

 Here you can find the C# code examples for [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).

+To successfully use the examples you will need a running RabbitMQ server.

 ## Requirements

-To run the examples you also need a running RabbitMQ server

 ### Requirements on Windows